diodesign/diosix/BUILDING.md

 ### Setting up your runtime environment

-If you plan to run diosix on physical hardware then you can skip this part, and instead build diosix as needed and copy it to the hardware platform of your choice and run it there.
+If you plan to run diosix on physical hardware then you can skip this part, and instead build diosix as needed, copy it to the hardware platform of your choice, and run it there.
 If you want to test and develop diosix in [Qemu](https://www.qemu.org/), an emulator that is handy for debggging, then read on.

 You can install Qemu from your prefered system package manager, although you may have to build it yourself to include 32-bit and 64-bit RISC-V support.
 To do so, in a quick and easy way, clone the Qemu source code, configure it to support RISC-V system emulation, build it, and add the resulting binaries to your path.
-First, in your terminal, change directory to where you'd like to build Qemu, then follow these instructions:
+First, in your terminal, `cd` to a directory in which you'd like to build Qemu, such as `~/src/` then follow these instructions:

 ```
 sudo apt-get install git libglib2.0-dev libfdt-dev libpixman-1-dev zlib1g-dev
-cd $HOME/src
 git clone git://git.qemu-project.org/qemu.git
+cd qemu
 ./configure --target-list=riscv32-softmmu,riscv64-softmmu
 make
 ```

 Then make sure the resulting Qemu binaries, `$HOME/src/qemu/riscv32-softmmu/qemu-system-riscv32` and `$HOME/src/qemu/riscv64-softmmu/qemu-system-riscv64` are in your `$PATH`.
-For example, you could add the following paths to your shell's `.rc` file:
+For example, you could add the following paths to your shell's `rc` file:

 ```
 export PATH=$PATH:$HOME/src/qemu/riscv32-softmmu